Daniela Mercury: Artistic development (1994–2000)

 In 1994, Música de Rua was released through Sony.
 The album was received with lukewarm reviews, with some critics complaining about the similarities between this album and its predecessor.
-Nevertheless, the album was very well received by the public, selling more than one million copies and producing the hits "Música de Rua", "O Reggae e o Mar" (both number-one hits), "Por Amor ao Ilê" (a top-ten hit) and "A Rosa" (top-twenty).
+Nevertheless, the album was very well received by the public, producing the hits "Música de Rua", "O Reggae e o Mar" (both number-one hits), "Por Amor ao Ilê" (a top-ten hit) and "A Rosa" (top-twenty).
 This was Mercury's first album to produce singles which have failed to chart.

 In 1996, Feijão com Arroz was released through Sony.
 This album was much better received by the critics than its predecessor.
 It is Mercury's most well rated album at Allmusic, with four and a half stars.
 As of today, Feijão com Arroz is Mercury's second best selling album, behind only O Canto da Cidade.
 It produced the hits "À Primeira Vista", "Nobre Vagabundo", "Rapunzel" (all number-one hits), "Minas com Bahia" (which features Samuel Rosa from Skank and was a top-twenty hit) and "Feijão de Corda" (a top-ten hit).

 In 1998, Mercury's first live album, Elétrica was released through Sony.
-It sold almost half a million copies and produced the top-ten hit "Trio Metal", which charted at number eight.
+It produced the top-ten hit "Trio Metal", which charted at number eight.